mkorthof/check_ibm_storwize/docs/FCPort.md

 ## MOF

 - FCIOPortID "The FC IO port ID of the port."
-- PortID "Platform port ID supporting the port.
+- PortID "Platform port ID supporting the port."
-- NodeName "Name of the node containing the p
+- NodeName "Name of the node containing the port."

 ### OperationalStatus